mila-iqia/slurm-queue-time-pred/docs/2_Results.md

 </div>
 <br>

-The training, validation, and test losses calculated by taking the average of 10 training trials of the model.
+The training, validation, and test losses calculated by taking the average of 10 training runs of the model.
 These are the MSE based on the differences between `log10(pred)` and `log10(target)` values.

 <div align="center">